Cashless Fundraising: Exclusive Fundraising Paper 2.0

 - Management dashboard so you can manage all your campaigns in one place

-In 2021 charities will need to deploy services that proactively engages their audience.
+In 2021 charities will need to deploy services that proactively engage their audience.
 This means taking a more strategic and integrated approach to digital fundraising.
 Having a diversified approach that includes cashless fundraising will enable your charity to respond with confidence and speed in what is likely to continue to be changing circumstances.

 Book a free demo and find out more by talking to the Good Thyngs team.